DoorDash vs Instacart

 ...is how you'll spend your time

-You don't ever have to schedule your dash, just log on and see if it's busy and go out when it is, usually in the evenings.
+You don't ever have to schedule your dash (you can but you're not really gonna get sent better orders), just log on and see if it's busy and go out when it is, usually in the evenings.

 If you do schedule, you're not held to that schedule, you can pause or end at any point.
 I like that about DoorDash.